About

 Hi, I’m Lexi!

 The hands behind Moon Snail Pottery.
-My clay journey has had a few wobbles, but that’s half the fun.
+My clay journey hasn’t always been smooth, but that’s a part of the process.
 I first got introduced to ceramics in my freshman year of high school and immediately fell in love.
 I based my senior project around pottery and began apprenticing under an amazing potter, Susan Hencke of Sweetgrass Pottery in Newbury, NH.
-But then, cue the pandemic (yuck), and things came to a pause.
-Ceramics faded into the background.
+But then, cue the pandemic (ew), and things came to a pause.
+Ceramics kind of faded into the background.

 It wasn’t until later in college that I wandered into a paint-your-own-pottery studio and remembered just how much I loved ceramics.
-I made it my mission to get back on the wheel and I did!
+I made it my mission to get back into it, and so I did.
 During my senior year, I took another pottery class, and something clicked all over again.
 I found joy in both hand-building and wheel-throwing, but the wheel is where I felt most at home.

 Now, a year later, I’ve returned to pottery once more!
 I throw most of my pieces on the wheel, often adding hand-built textures and details along the way.
 I aim to create pottery that’s both functional and inspired by nature.
-I fire everything to cone 5–6 using layered dip glazes (and hopefully soon adding more paint glazes to my collection).
-I make mugs, vases, planters, bowls, cups.
-If it curves, I probably love it.
+I fire everything to cone 5 using layered dip glazes and also my new Mayco glazes!

 So, whether you’re here for a mug to sip your morning tea, a vase to fill with beautiful anniversary flowers, or something you just want to hold because it feels right, I hope my work brings a little bit of the natural world, and a lot of joy, into your hands. :)